0p3nt3ch53C/AFPES/README.md

 # Alliance For Peacebuilding - Eirene Simplification

-A project written to help support the Alliance For Peacebuilding's Eirene Database efforts, with simplification of data querying/parsing.
+A small project written to help support the Alliance For Peacebuilding's Eirene Database efforts, with simplification of data querying/parsing.

 ## Alliance For Peacebuilding